MicrosoftDocs/azure-video-indexer/azure-video-indexer/text-summarization-overview.md

 ## Textual summarization on an Edge device

-If you are using the Edge extension, you can generate a summary from the video page in the web portal and use the same functionality such as customizations but there is no option to change the model deployment.
+If you're using the Edge extension, you can generate a summary from the video page in the web portal and use the same functionality such as customizations but there's no option to change the model deployment.
 Instead, every new extension created will include a local [Phi-3-mini-4k-instruct](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct/tree/main) model that is developed by Microsoft.
-There is no charge for requests to the model.
+There's no charge for requests to the model.

-### Specfications
+### Specifications

 - Supported hardware: currently supports only Intel CPU and Nvidia GPU.
     - CPU tested on: [Standard_F64s_v2](/azure/virtual-machines/fsv2-series) (utilization: ~30-32 cores)